Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Introduction

 Since adequacy cannot be judged against pre-training data, we can turn to signals derived from the model itself.
 Transformer-based LLMs~\cite{vaswani2017attention} encode input as embeddings, process it through stacked attention and feed-forward layers, and decode responses token by token.
 Within this structure, several post-hoc uncertainty measures have been proposed: semantic entropy to detect hallucinations~\cite{farquhar2024detecting}, self-consistency as a proxy for reliability~\cite{Wang2023aa}, and measures like token-level confidence and inference variability to flag input risk~\cite{huang2025look}.
 While these metrics are informative, they are all \emph{post-generation}.
 They exploit signals available only after output is produced, but thus require running full inference, often multiple times due to output non-determinism, which increases both computation time and cost.
 This limits their practicality for large-scale testing.

-To tackle these challenges, we introduce \name, a task-scoped adequacy measure designed around two key elements.
+To tackle these challenges, we introduce \name\footnote{Clotho, the Greek goddess of fate, spins the thread of human life.
+The name suggests that our technique operates at the start of LLM inference, the pre-generation stage.}, a task-scoped adequacy measure designed around two key elements.
 First, it embeds testing in an \emph{active learning loop}~\cite{ren2021survey} that incrementally expands a small seed set of labelled inputs, reducing reliance on costly ground truth by focusing human effort where it matters most.
 Second, it operates \emph{pre-generation}, using only input embeddings of an LLM to estimate adequacy before any output is produced.
 This avoids the overhead of full inference while still identifying inputs likely to reveal failures.

-Concretely, \name constructs a Gaussian Mixture Model over the Last-token Input Hidden States (LIHS) of passing inputs in the labelled seed set.
+Concretely, \name constructs a Gaussian Mixture Model (GMM) over the hidden states from the last token of passing inputs in labelled seed set.
 This surrogate model (i.e., predicting uncertainty in place of the target LLM) ranks unseen inputs by their likelihood-based ``surprise'', in the spirit of Surprise Adequacy~\cite{Kim2019aa,Kim2022hg}, with low-likelihood inputs treated as more challenging.
 The reference set is expanded iteratively: new labelling targets are chosen where the existing distribution is ambiguous, and also where they add diversity, so that human effort focuses on the most informative cases.
 To align with reference set expansion, the GMM adapts its number of components and dimensionality guided by cross-validation and estimates of active component usage.
-While pre-generation signals require hidden states, we show that scoring models trained on small open-weight LLMs transfer effectively to closed-weight models (e.g., GPT, Claude, Gemini), enabling cost-effective testing even with API-only access.
+Such iterative refinement enables the model to estimate input adequacy for unseen inputs more accurately.
+While pre-generation signals require internal hidden states, we show that scoring models trained on small open-weight LLMs transfer effectively to closed-weight proprietary models (e.g., GPT, Claude, Gemini), enabling cost-effective testing even with API-only access.

 We validate \name across eight benchmark tasks and three open-weight LLMs (Llama, Mistral, Gemma).
-After running and labelling just 5.4\% of inputs, it achieves a ROC-AUC of 0.716 in predicting correctness---on par with post-generation uncertainty metrics that require repeated inferences.
+After running and labelling just 5.4\% of inputs, it achieves a ROC-AUC of 0.716 in predicting correctness on unseen inputs---on par with post-generation uncertainty metrics that require repeated inferences.
 When used to prioritise test inputs for proprietary models, \name surfaces 42.5 failures out of the top 100 inputs on average, compared to 18.7 of random selection, an increase of 126.8\%.

 Our contributions are: